The Crittenton Center

 • Qualities of a good leader

 • Consequences of substance use and delinquent behaviors

 Additionally, Healthy Leader participants complete Community Service Projects four times a year

 Computer Lab: Homework help is provided daily to all youth.
+Tutoring is also available.
 Additionally Computer Education classes assist youth with basic computer knowledge and navigating all aspects of the computer.

 Music: All aspects of music education and development to play a variety of instruments, read music and participate in a wide range of community performances throughout the year.

 Visual Art: Ceramics, jewelry making, print making, painting, drawing, mixed media and fiber art are all taught and developed with all youth that participate in the program.

 Dance: Jazz, Ballet, Hip-Hop and other specialty dances are taught to both boys and girls that have an interest in dance.
 They also perform in a variety of community events throughout the year.

 Recreation/Fitness: Many different types of recreation are offered.
 We have a large outdoor space for fitness and exercise; all aspects of fitness are available to all the youth.